Mischa Barton Confirms She's the Victim of Revenge Porn: My Absolute Worst Fear Was Realized

 Mischa Barton told reporters Wednesday that her "absolute worst fear was realized" when she learned an ex had filmed an explicit video of her without her consent and that the images were being shopped around.

 The O.C. actress and her lawyer Lisa Bloom gave a press conference over the matter, which followed a tabloid report a day earlier about a sex tape.
-Bloom said they obtained an emergency restraining order against Barton's ex, who they did not name publicly, over the "revenge porn" and also filed a police report.
+Barton has obtained an emergency restraining order against two exes, who she has not named publicly, over the "revenge porn" and also filed a police report.
 Authorities have not commented.

 "I just want to say I've been through an incredibly hard and trying time," Barton told reporters at the law offices of the Bloom Firm.
 "This is a painful situation and my absolute worst fear was realized when I learned that someone I thought I love and trusted was filming my most intimate and private moments without my consent, with hidden cameras.
 And then I learned something even worse—that someone is trying to sell these videos and make them public."